 But eventually he heard too and pushed me away.
 He was also keen to keep our secret.

 People often ask me why I didn’t tell anyone at the time that I was being sexually abused.
-But I’m far more curious to understand how some children are able to tell, because I protected my secret as if my life depended on it.
+But I’m far more curious to understand how some children are able to disclose, because I protected my secret as if my life depended on it.
 Why?

 My upbringing was strict, but not excessively so.
 Like most of us, I was taught to respect and obey adults.
 Adults knew best.